thu-nics/MoA/README.md

 ### Calibration Dataset Generation

 MoA creates the calibration dataset with long dependency and model alignment.
+We publish the calibration dataset at [this HuggingFace Repository](https://huggingface.co/datasets/nics-efc/MoA_Long_HumanQA) with human-written answers.
+To ensure "model alignment", we should generate the model answers from the original dense LLM.
-This process involves querying an LLM with original questions to collect its responses, which are then formatted into a standard Hugging Face `Dataset` item.
+This involves querying an LLM with original questions to collect its responses, which are then formatted into a standard Hugging Face `Dataset` item.

 ```bash
 python scripts/pipeline/generate_calibration_dataset.py --model_path lmsys/vicuna-7b-v1.5-16k --model_name vicuna-7b-v1.5-16k --output_path_base local/dataset